elle-shika/Sunny-ChurnCo/README.md

 1. **Clone Repository**: Clone the repository containing the Streamlit app code.
 2. **Install Dependencies**: Install the required dependencies using pip.
-3. **Data Setup**: Ensure you have a CSV dataset named `Churn Prediction Dataset.csv` placed inside a folder named `data` in the project directory.
+3. **Data Setup**: Ensure you have a CSV dataset named `Churn Prediction Dataset.csv` placed inside a folder named `assets` in the project directory.
 4. **Configuration**: Update the `.env` file with necessary credentials and configuration details.

 ### 🧱Prerequisites <a name="prerequisites"></a>